datadesk/python-elections/source/index.rst

     $ pip install python-elections

-Connect to the AP's service with your credentials.
+Once it's installed you can immediately begin accessing data with your AP login credentials.
+Here is quick example.

 .. code-block:: python